Skip to main content

 “All the while, and beyond this life and soul, she will forever remember her Warrior knight.”
 Jahanara had replied.

 Jahanara watched him kiss her torn veil now formed a band on his wrist, as he walked away to retire for the night.
 The night was sleepless for Jahanara.
 She remembered meeting a fakir once in Shahjahanabad.
-He had said “Why do you seek happiness?
-Your soul has so much to offer beyond that” Jahanara smiled melancholically.
+He had said, “Why do you seek happiness?
+Your soul has so much to offer beyond that,” Jahanara smiled melancholically.
 How she yearned for happiness that no title, power or riches could bring.
 How she craved to call him her own, have children of her pedigree.

-“What are we but shreds of the past, and those who bear no seeds of the future are left to disappear in oblivion” She often wondered.
+“What are we but shreds of the past, and those who bear no seeds of the future are left to disappear in oblivion", she often wondered.

 She wondered about his family.
-How his Rajput wives would treat a lady who could never jump into the fire for his life, or perhaps a lady who enjoyed more freedom and power than they did in their zenana?
+How would his Rajput wives treat a lady who could never jump into the fire for his life, or perhaps a lady who enjoyed more freedom and power than they did in their zenana?
 They would hate her.
 She sighed.
-They would hate her for who she was her breed and her background.
+They would hate her for who she was, her breed and her background.
 None, but they knew the love that was.
-She watched Koli sleep at the doorway and the next threshold led to Rao’s room.
+She watched Koli sleep at the doorway, and the next threshold led to Rao’s room.

 Her action made her feel she had disrespected their love.
 He had never seen her without the veil.
 Neither did he ever cross his Rajput codes of conduct to reach her in any way.
 Yet, she had felt the urge to show herself to him, and an urge to feel his touch and kiss his hands like a wife kissed her husband’s.
 She lay down on the stone floor and cursed her thoughts.